thomaspsik/md2pdf/README.md

 # md2pdf
-Small commandline application that converts markdown files to pdf through puppeteer.
+Commandline application that converts markdown files to pdf through puppeteer.

 The dataflow works like this:
  * read markdown file ->